Blendify/blender-manual/blender_docs/manual/grease_pencil/modes/draw/tools/curve.rst

 #.
 Click (:kbd:`LMB` or the :kbd:`Pen` tip) and drag the start point.
 #.
 Release on the desired end point.
 #.
-After releasing you can tweak the curve using two cyan bezier like manipulators.
+After releasing you can tweak the curve using two cyan Bézier like manipulators.
 #.
 Then confirm (:kbd:`Enter`/:kbd:`MMB`) or cancel (:kbd:`Esc`/:kbd:`RMB`).

-While dragging you can use :kbd:`Shift` to use only one manipulator to tweak the curve (like Arc Tool), use :kbd:`Alt` to create the arc from a center point or :kbd:`M` to flip.
+While dragging you can use :kbd:`Shift` to use only one manipulator to tweak the curve (like the Arc tool), use :kbd:`Alt` to create the arc from a center point or :kbd:`M` to flip.

 :kbd:`+` and :kbd:`-` or using the mouse :kbd:`Wheel` will increase or decrease the amount of points in the final curve.

 .. list-table::